dmw2166/ASIC2026/README.md

 In the Jupyter file browser:

-1. Navigate into a folder where you'd like to save your work — for example, *Documents* or *Desktop*.
+1. Navigate into a folder where you'd like to save your work, for example, *Documents* or *Desktop*.
 You can click into folders just like in any file explorer.
 2. In the top-right corner, click **New**, then choose **Python 3 (ipykernel)**.

 A blank notebook will open in a new tab.
 This is what we'll be coding in during the workshop.
 Feel free to rename it from "Untitled" by clicking the title at the top of the page.